o-korpi/query4k/README.md

 ---

+Interact with your database in a safe and efficient manner, without the burden of ORMs.

 Query4k was developed with the aim of offering a straightforward and simple solution for accessing your database.
 It eliminates the need for intricate setups or cumbersome ORMs, ensuring a user-friendly experience without the burden of handling low-level intricacies.

-To establish a robust API, the power and safety from the Arrow library is leveraged.
-This library uses also harnesses the capabilities of Kotlinx Serialization to seamlessly convert query results to model objects.

 Adding query4k to your project is as simple as decorating your data classes with `@Serializable`!
-Some types may require custom serializers.
-In `io.query4k.serializers` you may find some provided serializers.

-Tested with H2 and PostgreSQL; should work with any SQL database.
+Tested with H2 and PostgreSQL, should work with any SQL database.

 ---
 ## Documentation